-4.3.1 Energy consumption
+4.2.11 Energy consumption

 Since the Lance project utilises in-situ recovery mining, large excavation, haulage, and support equipment is not implemented.
-The vehicle and equipment fleet is relatively small, so fuel consumption is low relative to other mining industries.
+The vehicle and equipment fleet are relatively small, so fuel consumption is low relative to other mining industries.